Brad Pitt And Angelina Jolie Divorce: ‘The Kids Are Clearly Traumatized’

 The way things are going, let’s just hope that Brad Pitt and Angelina Jolie’s divorce wraps up soon so that they and their children can move on.

-[Featured image by Anthony Harvey/Getty Images]
+[Featured Image by Anthony Harvey/Getty Images]